-"There was nothing going on New Year's Eve, so I talked to a couple of friends and I've got quite nice grounds behind my home, and we decided we'd go ahead do it," he said.
+"Nothing was happening on New Year's Eve, so I talked to a couple of friends.
+I've got quite nice grounds behind my home, and we decided we'd go ahead do it," he said.

-"I made all the hamburgers myself, some girls made salads and we just put it out there and everyone helped themselves.
+"I made all the hamburgers myself, some girls made salads.
+We just put it out there and everyone helped themselves.
 People paid as they went in the gate, and we did it a number of times and 250 or 300 climbers would come along."

-"The parties happened four or five times wrapped up after Mr Kitching said "it became the same few people doing the work every time".
+Mr Kitching said the parties happened four or five times wrapped up after "it became the same few people doing the work every time".